 Prior to joining UCLA Anderson, Hartman-Glaser was an assistant professor of finance at the Fuqua School of Business at Duke University.
 His research focuses primarily on the effects of contracting frictions, such as adverse selection and moral hazard, and on mortgage markets and corporate finance.
 He also conducts research on housing markets.

 A native Californian who hails from a family of academics, Hartman-Glaser was influenced early on to pursue a career in academia.
-He credits his father — a sociology professor at the University of California, San Francisco, and a real estate finance practitioner — with his current interest in real estate finance, admitting that he “learned how to use a spreadsheet before I could read.”
-He is also the director of research at the UCLA Ziman Center for Real Estate, with responsibility for allocating grants for research in the areas of real estate and urban economics.
+He credits his father — a sociology professor at the University of California, San Francisco, and a real estate finance practitioner — with his interest in finance and real estate, admitting that he “learned how to use a spreadsheet before I could read.”

-When not teaching or conducting research, look for Hartman-Glaser in any of Southern California’s outdoor playgrounds, where he could be surfing, cycling or backcountry skiing.
+When not teaching or conducting research, Hartman-Glaser might be spotted in any of Southern California’s outdoor playgrounds, where he could be surfing, cycling or backcountry skiing.